 Social media took a huge space everywhere in the world.
-Social showcase which has to be perfect, nobody asks for your phone number anyone.
+Social showcase which has to be perfect, nobody asks for your phone number anymore.
 They ask for your Instagram or Facebook account.
 Do you have Snapchat?
 What’s your name on Instagram?
 Before living in Kuwait, social media were kind of a photo album.
 I used to post to remember.
 But here, in the sandpit, things are really different.
 Short reflexion about the use of social media in a country in the Gulf.

 My relationship with social media.